ymote/react-tutorial/README.md

 Now we have basic structure of our comment box ready.
-We focus on how to render a single commment.
+We focus on how to render a single comment with the `Comment` Component.
+The `ComponentList` component is made of a list of `Comment` components.

+### Data flow

+React is often used to build the **View** layer in an application.
+We can think of all comments are data coming from a backend server or a database.
+To maintain the maximum reusability, data fetching should occurs in the root `CommentBox` component.
+It is then pass the data along to child components for rendering.

 ### Using props

-The look of a comment is not terribly exciting.
-More importantly, the Comment component, which will depend on data passed in from it's parent (`CommentList`).
+To this end, the Comment component depends on data passed in from it's parent (`CommentList`) to render its view.
 Data passed in from a parent component is available as a 'property' on the child component.
 These 'properties' are accessed through **this.props**.

-Assume we have a comment component as follows,
+Assume we have a `Comment` component as follows,

 ```js
   <div className="commentText">